hankbao/libreboot/docs/hardware/t60_security.md

 \[2\] microphone {#ref2}
 ----------------

-It\'s possible to turn headphones into a microphone, you could try yourself, however they don\'t record loud at all.
-Also intel cards have the capability to change a connector\'s function, for instance the microphone jack can now become a headphone plug, that\'s called retasking.
-There is some support for it in GNU+Linux but it\'s not very well known.
+It's possible to turn headphones into a microphone, you could try yourself, however they don't record loud at all.
+Also intel cards have the capability to change a connector's function, for instance the microphone jack can now become a headphone plug, that's called retasking.
+There is some support for it in GNU+Linux but it's not very well known.